Have an account?

 Couldn't load pickup availability

-Re-purposing old material into new items is a rewarding journey — but even more so when it’s refashioning a wartime uniform into a piece of peacetime apparel.
+Re-purposing old material into new items is a phoenix-esque idea in itself — but even more so when it’s refashioning a wartime uniform into a piece of peacetime apparel.

 About Handcrafted Swedish WWII Wool Caps